 - After the site assessment, the solar installer should provide a proposal with system options, estimated power output for each option, diagram or text explaining the rooftop plan, prices and terms of the contract.

-- The solar proposal should estimate for you the annual and long term savings on your electrical bill, as well as payments to you from incentive programs and tax benefits so you can see the long term benefits, the upfront costs, and payback time period (return on investment) The following incentives apply if the home owner qualifies:
+- The solar proposal should estimate for you the annual and long term savings on your electrical bill, as well as payments to you from incentive programs and tax benefits so you can see the long term benefits, the upfront costs, and payback time period.
+The following incentives apply if the home owner qualifies:

 - 30% federal income tax credit.